PythonRSAS/pythonrsas.github.io/_posts/2021-05-06-1-counterparty-credit-risk.md

   <figcaption> calculation of initial margin - photo from Tokyo Stock Exchange</figcaption>
 </figure>

-To explain what initial margin is, we need to know what is called the "**Margin period of risk**".
+To explain what initial margin is, we need to know what is called the "**Margin period of risk**" (MPR).
 It is the time period from the last exchange of collateral covering a netting set of transactions with a defaulting counterparty until that counterparty is closed out and the resulting market risk is re-hedged.

+The MPR is the primary driver of the need for initial margin.
+Assuming only variation margin, the best-case reduction of counterparty risk can be shown to be approximately half the square root of the ratio of the maturity of the underlying portfolio to the MPR.
+For a five-year OTC derivatives portfolio, with a MPR of ten business days, this would lead to an approximate reduction of 0.5 × SQRT (5* 250  days /10 days) ≈ 5.6 times."
+(Source: Jon Gregory, The xVA Challenge: Counterparty Credit Risk, Funding, Collateral, and Capital, 3rd edition (West Sussex, UK: John Wiley & Sons, 2015))